 - Description Length

 - Word Count

 - Images (with and without Alt if needed)

-- GA Data that you’d like to include (Bounce Rate, Users, Session Duration, etc.)
+- Google Analytics data that you’d like to include (Bounce Rate, Users, Session Duration, etc.)

 So, what should I do with it?